-A will is a straight forward and effective way for a donor to support one or more charitable organizations.
-A bequest can be made to a Gift Fund or Charitable Trust at the Foundation.
+A will is a straightforward and effective way for a donor to support one or more charitable organizations.
+A bequest can be made to a new or existing Gift Fund or Charitable Trust at the Foundation.
 The Foundation provides sample language for consideration by the donor and his or her attorney at the Foundation's website, www.fftc.org.
 Bequests to the Foundation may include:

 - Outright Bequests.
 The donor provides in his or her will that a specific asset, such as cash, real estate, personal property or interest in a business, be transferred to the Foundation. - Residuary Bequests.
 The donor provides in his or her will that all or a portion of his or her residuary estate be transferred to the Foundation. - Contingent Bequests.
 The donor makes a bequest that will come to the Foundation only if a specific contingency occurs.
-For example, "I give \$10,000 to my niece, Judy, but if Judy predeceases me, I give that amount to Foundation For The Carolinas, 220 N. Tryon Street, Charlotte, NC 28202." - Bequests to Charitable Remainder Trusts.
+For example, "I give \$10,000 to my niece, Judy, but if Judy predeceases me, I give that amount to Foundation For The Carolinas, 220 N. Tryon Street, Charlotte, NC 28202." - Bequests by Charitable Remainder Trusts.
+The donor names a new or existing Gift Fund as the charitable remainder beneficiary of his/her Charitable Remainder Trust - Bequests to Charitable Remainder Trusts.
 The donor provides in his/her will for the creation of a Charitable Remainder Trust.
-Annual payments may be made to one or more named individuals for the lifetime of these individuals, or for a specified period of time no more than 20 years, after which the remainder will be distributed to a Gift Fund at the Foundation.
+Annual payments may be made to one or more named individuals for the lifetime of these individuals, or for a specified period of time no more than 20 years, after which the remainder will be distributed to an endowed Gift Fund at the Foundation.

-Bequests to Charitable Lead Trusts.
+• Bequests to Charitable Lead Trusts.
 The donor provides in his/her will for the creation of a Charitable Lead Trust.
-Annual payments would be made to the Foundation for a specified period of time, after which the remainder will be made to the Gift at the Foundation.
+Annual payments would be made to the Foundation for a specified period of time, after which the remaining assets are distributed to designated non-charitable beneficiaries, such as a spouse or other family member.